Ankit-Kulkarni/Mynotes/README.md

-Mynotes
+MyNotes
 =======

-This repo includes notes taken as abstract while i watch videos, or learn some cool stuff.
+This repo has the notes which i have extracted while watching online videos, or while learning some cool stuff.